cski7/energize-S10/README.md

 # energize-S10
-General repo for .git education & redhat learning
+General repo for .git education

 2021-February 18th
 Greetings to all.
 Hello World.